mhbae-dev/mhbae-dev/README.md

 ## <a name="technologies">Technologies</a>

 I am passionate about tackling new challenges and thrive on continuous learning.
 I am eager to explore new programming languages, frameworks, and tools to expand my skillset.
-Currently, I am proficient in the following technologies:
+Currently, I am working with the following technologies:

 **Programming Languages**: TypeScript | Golang | Java\
 **Frameworks & Libraries**: React | TailwindCSS | Node.js\